 Traditionally, wastewater has been considered merely a liability that needs to be dealt with.
 However, a paradigm shift is happening, where we are beginning to look at the potential value of wastewater for both energy production and resource recovery.
 Approximately 2 per cent of the world’s total energy consumption is used for collecting and treating wastewater.
 Thanks to new technologies and intelligent control systems, it is now possible to reduce wastewater treatment plants’ energy consumption dramatically.
 Furthermore, the organic content in the wastewater can actually be utilised as a resource for energy production.
 Combining these two measures means it is now possible to create energy neutral and even energy net producing plants.
 The experience so far is so positive that some water utilities are now aiming at achieving a complete energy-neutral water cycle.

 Another potential is the recovery of phosphorous to produce agricultural fertilizer with several advantages compared to the traditional method of applying sewage sludge.
 Finally, the water itself can be cleaned to such high standards that it can be reused in a number of ways – e.g. for flushing toilets, laundry machines or irrigation for crops.

 Reconciling competing demands for water

 A growing, rapidly modernising global population leads to increased demand for energy.
-This has a knock-on effect for the demand for water, as water is used to cool power stations.
-Population growth also means more mouths to feed and rising affluence across the globe has led to demand for western style diets, further intensifying the pressures on the water supply.
+This has a knock-on effect on the demand for water, as water is used to cool power stations.
+Population growth also means more mouths to feed and rising affluence across the globe has led to a demand for western-style diets, further intensifying the pressures on the water supply.